• Home

 There are so many unique and wonderful things to do in Hakone, which makes it one of my favourite regions in Japan!
 It’s home to many onsen hotels and some of the country’s most spectacular scenery.

-When we were planning a trip to Japan, we decided to spend two nights in Hakone before continuing onto Kyoto for 2 days.
-This allowed ample time to explore the region and experience traditional Japanese hospitality while staying at a beautiful Ryokan hotel.
+An overnight trip allows extra time to really explore the region and experience traditional Japanese hospitality while staying at a beautiful Ryokan hotel.

 In saying that, if you’re planning to only do a day trip, then please read on, as many of the things to do in this Hakone travel guide can be experienced in one day.